This site helps you land a job, have job success, and gain employment security

 I want to help people be successful in their work and achieve employment security, not job security.
-There is no job security.
-Period.
 Getting to employment security is a desperately needed set of skills to protect our income and our family’s economic security from a totally changed employment environment.

 Most people won’t take the time and effort to learn these employment security skills that are executed at career transitions.
 It takes effort, practice, and persistence.
-I call those that master these career transitions Cubicle Warriors because they want to succeed both at work and in their life.
+I call those that master these career transitions Cubicle Warriors because they want to succeed both at work and in life.

 Reality is that we compete with everyone else on the planet for work.
 That requires new career skills from targeting companies for employment, writing effective resumes, interviewing, succeeding quickly in your new job and knowing when your new job will end — so you know when to look for another.
 All the while building your own job skills and performance to increase opportunities for your career.

 I want to work with Cubicle Warriors.
 And those that aspire to become one.